catarinam93/Data-Bases/README.md

 # Data-Bases
-Assignment of the course Data Bases (2nd year, 1st semester)
+Assignment of the course Data Bases (BSc in Artificial Intelligence and Data Science 2nd year, 1st semester)

 ## How to run the code?
 You should follow the following example: